vintasoftware/django-zombodb/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass prospector and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass the linters and the tests, including testing other Python versions with tox::

-        $ prospector
+    $ make lint
-        $ python setup.py test
+    $ python runtests.py
     $ make test-all

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::